Chris Goldie CFRE

-Maybe it was growing up in a theatrical family that first taught me what it meant to be part of a ‘company’.
-Watching cast and crew use their skills to achieve something exceptional on stage shaped my early understanding of what makes a successful partnership.
+Growing up in a theatrical family, I've always had a sense of what it means to be part of a ‘company’.
+Watching cast and crew use their skills to achieve something exceptional on stage, shaped my early understanding of what makes a successful partnership.
 The best productions were genuine team efforts, driven by enthusiasm and directed with creativity.

-When the opportunity came along to pursue my other great love, cricket, I took these attributes to the professional game and later, into various club leadership roles.
-Over the years, I’ve been lucky enough to enjoy some extraordinary team efforts and I’ve also learned that achieving step-change fundraising goals depends on the same, collaborative chemistry.
+When the opportunity came for me to pursue my other great love, cricket, I took these same attributes to the professional game and more latterly to my various club leadership roles.
+I have been part of some remarkable team efforts and think that these qualities are at the heart of achieving step-change fundraising goals too.

-At Gifted, we know that successful fundraising advice is based on a rigorous understanding of an organisation’s make-up and the marketplace in which it operates.
-Taking time to properly appreciate the unique DNA of our clients, the way they function and particularly the strengths of their volunteer community, means that ‘off-the-peg’ solutions are never part of the game plan.
+I’ve found that successful fundraising advice is based on a rigorous understanding of an organisation’s make-up and the marketplace in which it operates.
+Taking time to properly appreciate the unique DNA of my clients, the way they function and particularly the strengths of their volunteer community, means that ‘off-the-peg’ solutions are never part of the game plan.

-In my own life, whether as a Trustee or in guiding clients through major gift approaches, I’m constantly reminded that peer-to-peer fundraising is rarely an optional extra in an effective fundraising strategy.
-Top level gifts only happen when people see themselves as stakeholders and feel moved to contribute because they believe a project adds value.
-A face to face encounter is often the only way to capture genuine interest and lead someone to invest serious sums of money in a venture that really excites them.
+In my own life, whether as a trustee or in guiding my clients through major gift approaches, I am constantly reminded that peer to peer fundraising is rarely an optional extra in an effective fundraising strategy.
+Top level gifts only happen when the givers see themselves as stakeholders; when they feel moved to contribute or believe that a project adds value.
+A face to face encounter is often the only way to capture genuine interest and lead someone to invest serious sums of money in an exciting venture.

 To arrange a no-obligation discussion of your fundraising needs, contact firstname.lastname@example.org or call London 020 3627 3437